Warehouse routing

 This tab lists conditions that an order must fulfill in order to use the current rule.

-- Country : Select countrie(s) which this rule applies to.
+- Country : Select countries to which this rule applies to.

-- Supplier : Select supplier(s) which this rule applies to.
+- Supplier : Select supplier(s) for whom this rule applies to.

 Actions tab

-If an order item fulfills the rule conditions, the system will run actions to assign a warehouse to this order item.
+If the product in an order fulfills the conditions, the system will run actions to assign a warehouse.

-- Require stock in warehouse : If enabled, Connect will assign a warehouse to an order item only if the product is in stock in this warehouse.
+- Require stock in warehouse : If enabled, Boostmyshop myFulfillment will assign warehouse to the product in order only if in stock in the selected warehouse.

-- Require stock in warehouse for all items : if enabled, Connect will assign a warehouse to all order items only if all ordered products are in stock in this warehouse
+- Require stock in warehouse for all items : If enabled, Boostmyshop myFulfillment will assign a warehouse to the product only if all ordered products are in stock in the selected warehouse.

 If the 2 previous options are enabled together, the second one will get priority.

-- Warehouse selection : You can there tick warehouse(s) that can be used, and also sort them using drag and drop to change their priority.
+- Warehouse selection : You can select the desired warehouse(s) to which the products are to be assigned and also sort them using drag and drop to change their priority.

 Routing configuration examples